Matcha and intermittent fasting: what no one tells you

 https://teamatchazen.com/products/te-matcha-ceremonial-ecologico-100-g-1%C2%AA-cosecha-1er-grado-matcha-zen

-Why the quality of matcha matters (a lot)
+Why matcha quality matters (a lot)

-Not all matcha is the same.
+Not all matcha is created equal.

 Therefore, if matcha is going to be part of your fast, quality is non-negotiable.